rackerlabs/understack/docs/deploy-guide/extra-regions.md

 # Extra Regions

-To create extra regions the operation will be very similar to creating the initial Understack deployment.
+To create extra regions the operation will be very similar to creating the initial UnderStack deployment.

 ## Getting the source